-Real Estate Assessed Value vs Fair Market Value
+How Do Assessed Value and Fair Market Value Differ

 Over the last twenty five years while working as a Massachusetts Realtor, one of the misconceptions that I routinely come across is people who like to draw a definitive correlation between a homes assessed value and it’s fair market value.
 Lets set the record straight folks – there is very little correlation in most circumstances between the two figures.